tiskw/yadopt/README.md

 ### How to type arguments and options

 YadOpt provides two ways to type arguments and options: (1) type name postfix and (2) description head declaration.

-**(1) Type name opstfix**: Users can type arguments and options by adding type name at the end of the arguments/options name, such as the following:
+**(1) Type name postfix**: Users can type arguments and options by adding a type name at the end of the arguments/options name, such as the following:

 ```
 Options: